Sugoto/animated-navbar/README.md

 # Animated Navbar

-Creating an animated navbar to the left of a website, using plain HTML and CSS.
+Adding an animated navbar on the left edge of a website using vanilla CSS.